30 Days to an Organized Life Day 15

 Decide What You Want

 Make a quick list of your top priorities — what you truly want your life to be about.
-Your list might include regular dates night with your spouse, reading time with your young children, prayer time, exercise to remain healthy, and/or creative time.
-Once you know your top priorities, list your non-negotiable responsibilities like laundry, dishes and feeding the kids.
+Your list might include reading time with your young children, date night with your spouse, prayer time, exercise to remain healthy, creative time.
+Then list your non-negotiable responsibilities like laundry, dishes and feeding the kids.
 The majority of your time should be spent on these two types of activities.

 Create a “Stop Doing” List

-To make more time in your schedule for what’s truly important you will have to eliminate the non-essential.
+To make more time in your schedule for what is truly important you will have to eliminate the non-essential.
 To help you move in this direction you can create a list of tasks and activities that you will stop doing.